-Your healthcare provider is trained to look at the human body to help find problems.
+Your healthcare provider is trained to examine the human body to help find problems.

-When your provider presses on your belly, he or she may get major clues to possible
+When your provider presses on your belly, he or she may get clues to possible problems.

 This exam with the hands gives healthcare providers information about important parts

 of the body.
-These are the liver, spleen, kidneys, intestines, pancreas, bladder,
+These are the liver, spleen, kidneys, intestines, stomach, pancreas,

-gallbladder, appendix, and the abdominal aorta.
-This aorta is the main blood vessel
+bladder, gallbladder, appendix, and the abdominal aorta.
+This aorta is the main blood

-from your heart to your legs.
-In women, the exam can also give information about the uterus
+vessel from your heart to your legs.
+In women, the exam can also give information

-When your healthcare provider presses on your belly, he or she is feeling to see if
+When your healthcare provider presses on your belly, they are feeling to see if any